Jack-Q/blog/source/_posts/2017-02-25-javaee-training-note-day-06.md

 Subversion
 ----------
 Subversion itself is a project with long history.
-It is consindered as the most accepted implemention of the source code management tool with a central server.
+It is considered as the most accepted implementation of the source code management tool with a central server.
 Each user development their code base in a local machine and then commit to the central server.
-When the source code contains conflit with the center server, that is the source code to be committed into the server has modification to the updated code in the server, the user must address the conflict and resolve is before it can be accepted.
-Once the developing machine cannot access the center server, the source code cannot be commited.
+When the source code contains conflict with the center server, that is the source code to be committed into the server has modification to the updated code in the server, the user must address the conflict and resolve is before it can be accepted.
+Once the developing machine cannot access the center server, the source code cannot be committed.

 ### Command line interface